kuszturareka/HQ/README.md

  6. Vertically aligned the Hearthstone Quiz logo. but it moved to the left - fixed by removing the display table value.
  7. Quiz not moving forward when clicking Next - fixed by correcting "if" statement (myQuestions instead of questions).
  8. Console displaying wrong question ID compared to what appears on the live site - fixed by  modifying the ID of the question and the total number of questions.
- 9. Total score not appearing after the last question - modified the total number of questions (14 in total, but starting from 0).
+ 9. Total score not appearing after the last question - fixed by modifying the total number of questions (14 in total, but starting from 0).
  10. When the correct answer is being clicked on, it is being recognized as a wrong answer.
-When clicking "Next", the console implies that the question has been answered correctly.
+When clicking "Next", the console implies that the question has been answered correctly - fixed by sorting out the selected/correct answers.

 ### **Known Bugs**
 1. First question is doubled, but not interfering with the final score.
 Need to remove one instance of the question.
-2.
+2. Footer icons not centering in mobile view.

 ## **Deployment** ##